relrod/rublets/README.md

 Rublets
 =======

-Rublets is an IRC bot in ruby which uses tsion's *on_irc* library, with a small collection of other rubygems, to provide a safe ruby-evaluation IRC bot.
+Rublets is an IRC bot in ruby which uses tsion's *on_irc* library, with a small collection of other rubygems, to provide a safe general-purpose code-evaluation IRC bot.

 How It Works
 ------------